 With the opportunities presented by DID numbers in mind, a marketing strategy can help you present these benefits to your existing and future customers.
-DID numbers offer benefits across the board, which will be useful to the marketing manager, operations manager, the HR manager, and the accounting department.
+DID numbers offer benefits across the board.
+Moreover, which will be useful to the marketing manager, operations manager, HR manager, and accounting department.
 This is because DID numbers enable:

 - Improved corporate image